dconneely/play-eightbit/README.md

 - Instruction timing, T-states, machine-cycles are not currently implemented.
 Each instruction runs as fast as the JVM can execute it, which is completely unrelated to the timing on a real Z80.
-- Although, ironically, most undocumented instructions had to be implemented to get the `zexdoc` tests to pass, the condition bits 3 and 5 (also know as flags X and Y) are not currently implemented.
+- Although, ironically, most undocumented instructions had to be implemented to get the `zexdoc` tests to pass, the condition bits 3 and 5 (also known as flags X and Y) are not currently implemented.
 - The `zexdoc` tests don't test interrupt or I/O instructions, so there could be unexpected issues in these areas.

 ### Limitations of the ZX81 machine emulation